CacheerPHP/docs/README.md

 # CacheerPHP Docs

 This repository contains the documentation for CacheerPHP.
-The content is organized by language and section to make it easy to navigate and to publish to a documentation site later.

 Structure
 - en: English documentation